 Current Oral Health Status

 If you have excellent oral health with no cavities, healthy gums, and minimal plaque buildup, the standard six-month schedule typically works well.
-If you have active gum disease, multiple cavities, or are undergoing extensive dental treatment, you may need to come in every 3 months or more until your oral health stabilizes.
+If you have active gum disease, multiple cavities, or are undergoing extensive dental treatment, you may need to come in every three months or more until your oral health stabilizes.
 Patients who’ve recently completed treatment for serious dental issues often need more frequent monitoring during the first year to ensure problems don’t recur.

 Medical Conditions